xenify-io/litepaper/README.md

 XNF is the lifeblood of the Xenify protocol, and features a limited total supply of 21.5 million tokens.
 The distribution process for XNF is designed with transparency and equity in mind, ensuring a level playing field for all.

 With no pre-mines, investor allocations, founder allocations, or team allocations, the Xenify protocol fosters an environment of fairness and inclusivity.
-Users have the opportunity to earn XNF equity by engaging in various activities, such as burning XEN or USDy tokens and swapping tokens across supported chains.
+Users have the opportunity to earn XNF equity by engaging in various activities, such as burning vXEN or vUSDy tokens and swapping tokens across supported chains.
 This unique token supply model not only promotes active participation but also cultivates a thriving, community-focused ecosystem that everyone can be a part of.

 <p align="center" dir="auto">
   <picture>